Question 1: Do I need to have a Bachelor of Science in Nursing (BSN) degree to apply?

 Question 7: Can I replace a reference form with a recommendation letter?

 No. Your application file requires three completed reference forms.
 Recommendation letters are optional.

 Question 8: May I submit more than the required number of reference forms?

-Only three reference forms are required; however, if you would like to submit additional recommendation letters, it is advisable to limit them to two or three extra.
+Only two reference forms are required; however, if you would like to submit additional recommendation letters, it is advisable to limit them to two or three extra.

 Question 9: Do the reference forms have to be turned in with the application packet?

 We prefer that the forms be sent to our office by the person writing the recommendation.
 If you submit the Reference Forms with your application, they must each be in a sealed envelope with the person’s signature across the seal.